BetaHuhn/deploy-to-vercel-action/README.md

           VERCEL_PROJECT_ID: ${{ secrets.VERCEL_PROJECT_ID }}
 ```

-If you have an idea for another usecase, [create a discussion](https://github.com/BetaHuhn/deploy-to-vercel-action/discussions/new?category=show-and-tell) and maybe I will add it here!
+If you have an idea for another use case, [create a discussion](https://github.com/BetaHuhn/deploy-to-vercel-action/discussions/new?category=show-and-tell) and maybe I will add it here!

 ## 💻 Development